HTTP5214-Winter2023/Automation-1/README.md

  Features:
  when user had fill 2 filed, they will get a syntax for test. after that user also have option to +; if they want to add another test and again Field 1) , field 2) appear.

+Upcoming week
+Mahida umair will take a note.

+Next week agenda:
+What language we can use to make this app work.
+Which software we will use.
+Define all the language and use.
+How we will generate test case by the given input.
+Generate test case: loop